 Section 305(b) of the Clean Water Act requires States to assess the quality of their waters.
 To meet this goal, Georgia collects water quality data for a number of physical/chemical parameters such as dissolved oxygen, pH, temperature, bacteria, metals, pesticides, etc. Biological data is also collected at some sites (fish or macroinvertebrates) to assess the health of the aquatic community.
 Fish tissue data is collected at some sites to enable the State to detect concentrations of toxic chemicals in fish that may be harmful to consumers and guide appropriate future actions to protect public health and the environment.
 The goal of the State's monitoring program is to collect data that accurately represents the condition of the waterbody that can vary throughout the year.
 The State's monitoring program is designed to collect data in different seasons to capture the impact of seasonality on the data.
-In addition, water quality samples are collected in both wet and dry weather, with the exception that samples are not taken if conditions are dangerous to personnel or if there is no visible water flow in a stream to be sampled.
+In addition, water quality samples are collected in a random fashion such that we are likely to obtain samples in both wet and dry weather.
+Samples are not taken if conditions are dangerous to personnel or if there is no visible water flow in a stream to be sampled.

-EPD used data collected from across the state to develop its 2022 305(b)/303(d) List of Waters.
-EPD currently has monitoring staff located in five offices (Atlanta, Cartersville, Brunswick, Tifton, and a new office in Augusta).
+EPD used data collected from across the state to develop its 2024 305(b)/303(d) List of Waters.
+EPD currently has monitoring staff located in five offices (Atlanta, Cartersville, Brunswick, Tifton, and Augusta).
 By spreading its monitoring staff out in different regions, EPD is better able to monitor waters throughout the State each year.
 In addition, EPD receives data from other GA DNR Divisions such as Georgia's Wildlife Resources Division, Georgia's Parks, Recreation and Historic Sites Division, and Georgia's Coastal Resources Division.
 EPD also accepts data from outside groups.
 This data may have been taken from anywhere in the State.
 Finally, EPD may conduct special projects and the data from these special projects can also be used for assessment purposes.

-V. Data Rounding
+V. Data Rounding and Use of Replicate Data